CanerErgez/laravel-state-machine/docs/first_state.md

     {
         /**
         * if the model has not been created yet,
-        * we consider the state of the model as initalState.
+        * we get the state of the model as initalState.
         */
         public function initialState()
         {